afkmts/ML_R_Linear_and_logistic_Regression/README.md

-# ML_R_Linear-Logistic_Regression
+# Linear and Logistic Regression, PCA and SVD
 As we know there are a lot of integrated data sets in R.
-This module contains the explainiation and code of
+This module contains the explainiation and code of:-

 1. Linear Regression on SEATBELTS dataset
 2. Logistic Regression on STORMS dataset